Members of Department of Science

 With no global warming.

-And to be safe under the protective shield.
+And to be safe under the protective

 Of ozone from the ultra violet rays.